UrbanVerse: Scaling Urban Simulation by Watching City-Tour Videos: Demonstration Video and Interactive Visualization

 \section{Demonstration Video and Interactive Visualization}

-\lblsec{demonstration_video} \textbf{We strongly encourage readers to explore the videos and interactive demonstrations available on our \href{https://urbanverseproject.github.io/}{\underline{\textbf{project page here}}}}, which showcase detailed examples of the scene distillation process, generated simulation scenes, the proposed asset database, and real-world navigation policy performance.
-The project page is organized into four parts:
+\lblsec{demonstration_video} We encourage readers to explore the videos and interactive demonstrations available on our \href{https://urbanverseproject.github.io/}{\underline{\textbf{project page here}}}, which showcase detailed examples of the scene distillation process, generated simulation scenes, the proposed asset database, and real-world navigation policy performance.

-\myparagraph{(1) Simulation Scene Generation Results:} Side-by-side comparisons between real-world city-tour video and the corresponding digital-cousin simulation scenes generated by \oursystem{}, including examples from Beijing, Cape Town, Tangier, and Los Angeles.
-We also include a 3D demonstration illustrating the scene layout distillation process.

-\myparagraph{(2) Zero-shot Sim-to-real Generalization and Deployment Results:} Demonstrations of a single policy trained on UrbanVerse scenes executing \textit{(i)} street crossings, \textit{(ii)} obstacle avoidance across diverse layouts, and \textit{(iii)} long-horizon mapless navigation in real urban streets. \textit{All real-world trials—across robots and scenes—use the same policy trained on the 160-scene \oursystem{} library.}

-\myparagraph{(3) \ourdatabase{} Exploration:} We first provide a clickable, web-based tool that can be opened in a browser to explore and analyze the semantic distribution of our large-scale \ourdatabase{}.
-Next, we present a 360$^\circ$ flythrough showcasing $300+$ curated 3D assets from \ourdatabase{}, rendered together to illustrate object quality, category diversity, and metric-scale fidelity.